ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 An Attestation Request (request) is assembled by the Presenter and submitted to the HSM.
 The HSM parses the request and produces PKIX evidence which is returned to the Presenter for distribution.

-The request consists of a structure TbsPkixEvidence containing one ReportedEntity for each entity expected to be included in the evidence produced by the HSM.
+The request consists of a structure `TbsPkixEvidence` containing one `ReportedEntity` for each entity expected to be included in the evidence produced by the HSM.

-Each instance of ReportedEntity included in the request is referred to as a request entity.
-A request entity contains a number of instances of ReportedAttribute known as request attributes.
+Each instance of `ReportedEntity` included in the request is referred to as a request entity.
+A request entity contains a number of instances of `ReportedAttribute` known as request attributes.
 The collection of request entities and request attributes represent the information desired by the Presenter.

 In most cases the value of a request attribute should be left unspecified by the Presenter.
 In the process of generating the evidence, the values of the desired attributes are observed by the Attestation Service within the HSM and reported accordingly.
-For the purpose of creating a request, the Presenter does not specify the value of the requested attributes.
-This is possible because the definition of the structure `ReportedAttribute` specifies the element value as optional.
+For the purpose of creating a request, the Presenter does not specify the value of the requested attributes and leaves them empty.
+This is possible because the definition of the structure `ReportedAttribute` specifies the element `value` as optional.

 On the other hand, there are circumstances where the value of a request attribute should be provided by the Presenter.
-For example, when a particular cryptographic key is to be included in the evidence, the request must include a request entity with one of its attributes set with a type
+For example, when a particular cryptographic key is to be included in the evidence, the request must include a key entity with one of the "identifier" attribute set to the value corresponding to the desired key.
-`id-pkix-evidence-attribute-key-identifier`.
-The value of this attribute is set to the key identifier associated with the cryptographic key to be reported.

-Some instances of ReportedEntity, such as those representing the platform or the transaction, do not need identifiers as the associated entities are implicit in nature.
+Some instances of `ReportedEntity`, such as those representing the platform or the transaction, do not need identifiers as the associated elements are implicit in nature.
 Custom entity types might need selection during an attestation request and related documentation should specify how this is achieved.

-The instance of TbsPkixEvidence is unsigned and does not provided any means to maintain integrity when communicated from the Presenter to the HSM.
+The instance of `TbsPkixEvidence` is unsigned and does not provide any means to maintain integrity when communicated from the Presenter to the HSM.
 These details are left to the implementer.
-However, it is worth pointing out that the structure offered by PkixEvidence could be reused by an implementer to provide those capabilities, as described in {{sec-cons-auth-the-presenter}}.
+However, it is worth pointing out that the structure offered by `PkixEvidence` could be reused by an implementer to provide those capabilities, as described in {{sec-cons-auth-the-presenter}}.